kasey-/ArduinoNNCar/README.md

 ## Step 3 - Understand the commands from the remote

+## Step 4 - Train the final neural network

-## Step 4 - Tie everything together
+## Step 5 - Tie everything together

 ## Code Dependencies